Activity

 @sofia-martinez-6614

-I help people finally move the goal they've been putting off for way too long, so they don't get to the end wondering why they never tried.
+I help people finally do the thing they've been putting off for way too long, so they don't get to the end wondering why they never tried.

 Joined Jan 14, 2026